The Enduring Mystery of an 1891 Cecil County Murder

 Chief McIntire caught the Watergate Bug at the town’s Halloween parade about 1975.

-The elder statesman and former commanding officer of the group was Chief Thomas N. McIntire.
-He got his start on the crime beat in 1951 as a patrolman when the department had one car, no radios, calls came in on a phone hanging from a utility pole, and the pay was $1.25 an hour.
-Sworn in as chief in 1962 as the town put on a push to modernize the force, the chief hired every one of these men.
+Chief Thomas N. McIntire was the elder statesman and former commanding officer of the group.
+He got his start on the crime beat in 1951 as a patrolman when the department had one car, no radios, calls came in on the phone hanging from a utility pole, and the pay was $1.25 an hour.
+Sworn in as chief in 1962 as the town pushed to modernize the force, the chief hired every one of these men.
 Over the years, he guided the department into the modern era.

-In the seniority cluster there was also Marshall Purner and Sheriff Sam Du Pont.
+In the seniority cluster were also Marshall Purner and Sheriff Sam Du Pont.
 Purner, following stints in the armed services and the Louisville, Kentucky PD, came home to work as chief in North East in 1957.
 He joined the county seat’s force in 1966.
-Sheriff du Pont started in Elkton around that time too and moved on to be elected as the county’s chief lawmen in 1970.
+Sheriff Du Pont started in Elkton around that time, too, and moved on to be elected as the county’s chief lawman in 1970.
 He was the other academy graduate in 1968.

-On this gray, chilly Tuesday afternoon mid-way through autumn, as the weather broadcasters talked about some overnight snow, old friends who had not seen each other in decades exchanged lots of stories.
-After a couple of hours of reminiscing, they slowly started bundling up to exit out into the cool November air as some mixed preciptation dampened the day.
+On this gray, chilly Tuesday afternoon mid-way through autumn, as the weather broadcasters talked about some overnight snow, old friends who had not seen each other in decades exchanged many stories.
+After a few hours of reminiscing, they slowly started bundling up to exit into the cool November air as some mixed precipitation dampened the day.
 But these premature reminders about the cold season ahead didn’t affect this group as plans were put together to formally assemble a first-person narrative about these times.
 Only a couple of officers weren’t able to make it today.

 At the Historical Society, we are going to work on getting a solid body of oral history materials together that captures their experience serving and protecting the community during the period when the criminal justice system evolved to deal with the challenges of that troubling decade, the 1960s.
 We’ll keep you updated as this initiative moves along.